checklist/checklist-support/docs/checklists/play-view.md

 Tasks which are not marked as required can also be marked as completed directly via their checkbox.

-Tasks which are marked as required type cannot be manually checked/ unchecked.
-The must fill out the answer according to its type.
+Tasks which are marked as "required" (and are not of type Check) cannot be manually checked/ unchecked.
+The user must fill out the answer according to its type.

 ## Subtasks
 It is possible to group a set of tasks together as subtasks (just like in other views).
 Subtasks are indented to the right.
 Sub-subtasks are indendent further and so on.